Frequently Asked Questions About Relationships

-Please read this before you email me.
 This page contains the answers to some very common problems people have.
-If your problem is similar to one of those listed below then the answer to your problem is here.
-There is no point in me answering emails about similar problems as I will only say what I have said here.
+If your problem is similar to one of those listed below then the answer to your problem is probably here.

 Q. How can I make the person I am interested in notice or like me?